 - Corneal weakening (epithelial dystrophy)

 - Dry eye (keratoconjunctivitis sicca)

 Lastly, certain cat and dog breeds may be more susceptible to developing corneal ulcers.
-Get in touch with our board certified veterinary ophthalmologists to learn more about corneal ulcer therapy for your pet in Virginia or North Carolina.
+Get in touch with our board certified veterinary ophthalmologists to learn more about corneal ulcer therapy for your pet in Virginia, North Carolina & South Carolina.
 Our professional and experienced team can evaluate your pet’s condition and recommend the right treatment.

 “He was wonderful - kind, funny, and he took the time to explain what we needed to know about the condition.”- Kimberly F.